tsmith512/tsmithcreative/_posts/2014-12-12-nth-child-math.md

 ---
 title: On nth-child, mathematics, and that moment in school when your teacher said you'd use Algebra in real life
+summary: CSS's nth-child and nth-of-type are powerful, but recently I've seen them used improperly by mistakenly using the multiplier as the offset.
 layout: post
 tags: [frontend, development]
 ---